flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/front/ilcp.md

 ### OFF/BRT knobs

-These knobs are use to turn the displays (PFD, ND) on and off, and also adjust their brightness.
+These knobs are used to turn the displays (PFD, ND) on and off, and also adjust their brightness.

 - PFD
     - If the PFD is turned off (knob turned all the way counterclockwise) the PFD image is automatically displayed on the NDU, but the pilot may recover the ND by means of the PFD-ND XFR pushbutton.